Skip to content

 Step 4: Collect the Report Data

 Make a POST request to the matching endpoint, using the queryDefinition from the saved report response as the request body.
+You will need to paginate to retrieve all rows by incrementing the page parameter until no additional data is returned.
+See Grid API Pagination for details.

 Request to Execute Saved Report

-"size": 10,
+"size": 100,

 "page": 0,